Have you ever wondered what it would be like to communicate in a language other than your own?

 You’ll open up more career opportunities

 Fluency in a foreign language can make you more employable in certain industries.
-Many employers look favorably upon applicants who have learnt to speak more than one language because it shows a strong work ethic and willingness to overcome a challenge.
+Many employers look favourably upon applicants who have learnt to speak more than one language, because it shows a strong work ethic and willingness to overcome a challenge.

 Businesses with customers around the world need someone who is not only capable of communicating in another language but is also culturally aware and open-minded.